cnsoft/cocos2d-kamcord-ios/README.md

 When the user shares to Facebook, their video is first uploaded to YouTube.
 We will then use your settings to populate the corresponding fields on YouTube and Facebook.
 Needless to say, this is a great way to advertise your game by putting links to your website or your game's page on the Apple App Store.

 It's worth noting that every time we upload a video to YouTube and post to Facebook, we use the currently set values of these fields.
-Therefore, you may want to change the title, caption, and or description to match the results of the most recent gameplay (to add the score, for instance).
+Therefore, you may want to change the title, caption, and or description to match the results of the most recent gameplay.
+We recommend you do this so that the message looks more customized which should result in more clicks on the video.

-Lastly, we another function you should set after you call `stopRecording`:
+Another function you need to set after you call `stopRecording` is:

 	+(void) setLevel:(NSString *)level
      	       score:(NSNumber *)score;

 These values should be set per video.
-This metadata will be uploaded along with the video and in the future, we will offer a way to access this data to provide a better quality video viewing experience for your users.
+This metadata will be uploaded along with the video and be used to better organize videos for viewers.

 ### Developer Key and Secret